 DXC Digital Explorer: Shaping our customers’ Digital Roadmaps

 Need to know which industry trends are disrupting your customer’s business or how emerging technologies are shaping their strategic goals?
 Capturing and analyzing this information used to take hours or days.
 With DXC Digital Explorer, it takes less than a minute.
 DXC Digital Explorer doesn’t stop there.
-Once the core information is captured, you can compare it against our DXC portfolio and partner capabilities, create and publish your own Roadmaps and eBooks.
-Giving you the ability to shape your customer’s Digital Roadmap and share leading examples of DXC Technology solutions with them.
+Once the core information is captured, you can compare it against solutions and partner capabilities in the DXC enterprise technology stack and create and publish your own Roadmaps and eBooks.
+This gives you the ability to shape your customer’s Digital Roadmap and share leading examples of DXC Technology solutions with them.

 Coming of age